Fair Play (2023 film): Plot

 That night, Emily learns that her mother had planned a surprise engagement party for them that Friday.
 A drunken Luke accuses her of stealing his job, but she reveals Campbell wanted to fire him, leading him to storm out.
-The next day, while Emily, Campbell, and Paul pitch to overseas investors, Luke barges into the conference room intoxicated and causes a scene, berating Campbell for denying him a promotion and revealing his relationship with Emily, which has violated company policy since her promotion.
+A few days later, while Emily, Campbell, and Paul pitch to overseas investors, Luke barges into the conference room intoxicated and causes a scene, berating Campbell for denying him a promotion and revealing his relationship with Emily, which has violated company policy since her promotion.

 An infuriated Emily is unable to reach Luke over the phone, only to find him at the engagement party.
 They argue in front of their families, and she smashes a bottle on Luke's head when he suggests she had traded sexual favors for the promotion.
 Emily retreats to a bathroom where Luke finds her; the two get into a heated argument that quickly escalates into Luke raping Emily.
 During this, he slams her forward twice, causing her to bash her face against the bathroom counter.
 Emily tells Luke to stop, but he does not.
 The next morning, to protect her job, she tells Campbell that she was being stalked by Luke and they were never in a relationship.
+Campbell essentially tells her to leave her personal life out of the office and says that "blame and accountability" are irrelevant, advising her to simply move on.

 Emily returns home to find Luke there, having packed up his belongings and planning to move in with his brother.
 Infuriated by his nonchalant attitude and demanding an apology for raping her, she threatens him with a knife.
 Emily attacks Luke with the knife until he apologizes and breaks down crying.
 Once he sincerely begs for her forgiveness, she orders him to leave before dropping the knife and smiling.